-Actuate BIRT Designer supports all the formatting features available in the opensource version, and provides a few additional features.
-The reports you create using Actuate BIRT Designer are typically published to the Actuate BIRT iServer, where they can be viewed in Interactive Viewer, opened in BIRT Studio, or added to a dashboard.
-Often, as you design a report, you consider how the report is viewed and used by these applications.
+Actuate BIRT Designer supports all the formatting features available in the opensource version, and provides additional features.
+The reports you create using Actuate BIRT Designer are typically published to the Actuate BIRT iServer, where they can be viewed in Interactive Viewer, opened in BIRT Studio, added to a dashboard, or made available to mobile devices.
+Often, when designing a report, you consider how the report is viewed and used by these applications.